-In order to make sure we can deliver a high-speed service around the globe, we use a number of geographically distributed servers.
-This is true of many services you probably use, including services like Google Apps for Education.
+Seesaw uses a number of geographically distributed servers in order to deliver a high-speed service around the world.
+This is true of many services you may use, including services like Google Apps for Education.
 While our primary data storage is in the United States, temporary copies of data may be cached near the person requesting that data to improve performance.

-We realize, however, that some countries have restrictions over where student information is stored.
+We realize, however, that some countries have restrictions on where student information is stored.

 We have developed the following guidelines for use in countries where there are restrictions on data storage location so that Personally Identifiable Information (PII) is not stored outside of your country.

 - Use Class Code sign in for students (instead of email/Google sign in).

 - Avoid taking pictures of student faces and instead focus on student work.

 Seesaw is used school- and district-wide in Australia, Canada, the UK and the EU with these guidelines in place.

 Seesaw also complies with the EU-U.S. Privacy Shield Framework.
 Seesaw has certified that it adheres to the Privacy Shield Privacy Principles of notice, choice, accountability for onward transfer, security, data integrity, access, and enforcement and liability.
 You can learn more about the Privacy Shield program on their website, or view our certification page here.